misachi/SiKV/README.md

 sudo chmod +x install_dependencies_ubuntu.sh ./install_dependencies_ubuntu.sh
 ```

 To use the custom allocator.
-Check the documentation on: [Allocator](https://github.com/misachi/allocator)
+You need to pass the `USE_CUSTOM_ALLOC=yes` flag like this `make USE_CUSTOM_ALLOC=yes`.
+Check the documentation for [liballoc](https://github.com/misachi/allocator) on how to install it.

+You may need to add `/usr/local/lib` to your linker path with `ldconfig` command -- This might require user with `sudo` privileges.

 # Examples